ricardorauber/KeyValueStorage/README.md

 print(value)
 ```

 Nice, right?
 What about the others?
-Well, you can easily create a key fo any of the sotrage types:
+Well, you can easily create a key for any of the storage types:

 ```Swift
 let keychainKey = KeyValueStorageKey(type: .keychain, value: "myKey")